rebelwarrior/numenera/ninth_world.md

 Secret: The Angular Knights have their fortress here.
 Ghan trades with the Gaians to the north of the Myst sea, which they have found a way to navigate.
 Government: Stable Monarchy with almost no gentry.

-> _"Half of Qi is the sky."_ – A common Draolis saying, Numenera Discovery (p.
-144)
+> _"Ghan has the fleet, but Draolis owns the merchant ships."_ - Common Draolis Merchant saying.

 3) Draolis: (_Magical Venice_)
 {:.subtitle.is-5.mt-5}
 Imports: float-stones, foodstuff
 Exports: Cattle (Kordech shiul), luxury goods like Wind-riders gliders
 Trades: luxury goods, numenera, scholars
-Known for: Qi, the Amber Pope's residence, luxury goods, university.
+Known for: __Qi__, the Amber Pope's residence, luxury goods, university.
 If Naveren's rich are concerned with propriety and never out-shinning their queen, Draolis is all about showing off your wealth.
 Separated from its rival Navarene by the dangerous wilderness called the Dark Hills, Draolis is a country where merchants rule.
 It is the biggest kingdom in terms of population, and its capital Qi: the biggest city in Steadfast.
-Qi has a population of half a million, is the residence of the Amber Pope, location of the most famous University, and is known for its air balloons that move the populace like gondolas in the air from one area to the next quickly.
-These air balloons and dirigibles have very short range, but are adequate for transporting people inside the city.
-The Amber Pope lives in the Durkhal complex, which is like a city itself within Qi.
+Qi has a population of half a million, is the residence of the Amber Pope, location of the most famous University, and is known for its air balloons that move the populace like gondolas in the air from one area to the next.
+These air balloons and dirigibles have a very short range, but are adequate for transporting people and goods within the city.
+The Amber Pope lives in the Durkhal complex, which is like a city of its own inside of Qi.
 The countryside is very much agricultural except the area of Kordech, south of the Dark Hills, which has a large cattle processing complex.
-Secret: The order of the truth stops Draolis from openly warring with Navarene.
+Secret: The Amber Papacy works to prevent Draolis from openly warring with Navarene.
 Government: Plutocracy (ruled by rich merchants)

-> _"Ghan has the fleet, but Draolis owns the merchant ships."_ - Common Draolis Merchant saying.
+> _"Half of Qi is the sky."_ – A common Draolis saying, Numenera Discovery (p.
+144)

 4) Thaemor: (_formerly Thaemoor, an unhistorical Moorish Kingdom_)
 {:.subtitle.is-5.mt-5}
 Exports: Next to nothing.
 Some metals and few Numenera.
 Imports: Very little.
-Known for: A mad king who talks to himself.
+Known for: A mad tyrant king who talks to himself.
 The melancholy kingdom.
 The city of needles, and the best swamp chicken stew in Steadfast.
 Once a coveted piece of land between three neighboring kingdoms, now it is a sad yet independent kingdom.
-Thaemor was an undesirable swampy land with few inhabitants that suddenly drained into fertile land a couple of hundred years ago.
-The kingdom that rose from this good fortune was always trying to defend itself from the bigger kingdoms around it.
-It did so but in the process became fairly isolated, the government unreliable and while the land is fertile, the water clear, the organization is poor, and the taxes high.
+Thaemor was an undesirable swampy land with few isolated inhabitants that suddenly drained into fertile land a couple of hundred years ago.
+The kingdom that rose from this good fortune had to constantly defend itself from the bigger kingdoms around it.
+It did so, but at great cost.
+In the process, Thaemor became more isolated, the government unreliable, and while the land is fertile, the water clear, the organization is poor, the taxes high and the ruler unhinged.
 Power is distributed to the gentry who do the best they can in the strange situation they find themselves in.
 Numenera are more common here for some reason, as are the "glimmers" people get.
 Thaemorians are a dour sort, who hate talks about things getting better.
 An independent people that suddenly went from good to bad to worse, they are somewhat skeptical about good things.
-Thaemor has a middle eastern flavor.
+Thaemor has a unique middle-eastern flavor that originates from its pre-drainage days.
-Secret: Thaemor, formerly Thaemoor, was a marsh that suddenly dried out _by raising itself_ about 300 years ago.
+Secret: Thaemor, formerly Thae moor, was a marsh land that suddenly drained out _by raising itself_ about 300 years ago.
+Nobody knows what caused the land to rise.
 Government: Unstable Tyranny with Gentry.
 Taxes are high.

 5) Malevich: (_Transylvania_)